delzio/de-bootcamp-project/README.md

 rm archive.zip
 ```

-15. Confirm that csv file data exists in the following path (move to this path if not): <path_to_project_home>/data/raw/Mendeley_data/100_Batches_IndPenSim_V3.csv
+8. Confirm that csv file data exists in the following path (move to this path if not): <path_to_project_home>/data/raw/Mendeley_data/100_Batches_IndPenSim_V3.csv

-16. Move to the airflow folder and edit the .env_example file and replace the GCP env var values with the info from your GCP project and save as ".env" (make sure there are no added spaces in the variable names)
+9. Move to the airflow folder and edit the .env_example file and replace the env var values with the info from your GCP project and save the file as ".env" (make sure there are no added spaces in the variable names)

-17. Move back to project home path and run the 1_resource_setup.sh script to create your GCP resources
+10. Move back to project home path and run the 1_resource_setup.sh script to create your GCP resources and send files required for running spark jobs to your storage buckets (if you get a resource availability error during the creation of the Dataproc cluster, try changing the GCP region set at TF_VAR_region in your .env file, run the 4_resource_destroy.sh script, and try the 1_resource_setup.sh script again)
 ```bash
 bash ./scripts/1_resource_setup.sh
 ```

-18. Run the 2_airflow_start.sh script to start the airflow service and begin the data pipeline processes
+11. Run the 2_airflow_start.sh script to start the airflow service and begin the data pipeline processes
 ```bash
 bash ./scripts/2_airflow_start.sh
 ```

-19. Once the containers have finished launching, the data will immediately start being sent to your GCP GCS bucket and BigQuery dataset
+12. Once the containers have finished launching, the data will immediately start being sent to your GCS bucket and BigQuery dataset

-20. If interested, you can view the DAG executions from the Airflow UI (user: airflow, pw: airflow) at http://localhost:8092/ (you may need to forward port 8092 over to your local computer if running from a VM)
+13. If interested, you can view the DAG executions from the Airflow UI (user: airflow, pw: airflow) at http://localhost:8092/ (you may need to forward port 8092 over to your local computer)

-21. You can view progress of dags and their tasks along with any logs or error messages sent by the dags from here.
+14. You can view progress of dags and their tasks along with any logs or error messages sent by the dags from here.
 You can also pause, play, and manually trigger the DAGS from here if you want to explore, but they should be setup to pull in all data and populate BigQuery tables with model predictions automatically.

-22. That's it!
+15. That's it!
 The first 30 batches of data should start flowing into your Google Cloud project in a few minutes and the final 70 batches of data will continuously be added via the DAGs until you shut down airflow

-23. You can shut down airflow with
+16. You can shut down airflow with:
 ```bash
 bash ./scripts/3_airflow_stop.sh
 ```

-24. You can delete all of the GCP resources created for this project (Bucket and Dataset) with:
+17. You can delete all of the GCP resources created for this project (Bucket, Dataset, Cluster) with:
 ```bash
 bash ./scripts/4_resource_destroy.sh
 ```

-25. If you have any issues, you can open the Airflow UI and click on the dag tasks and check the logs to see error messages (most likely it is due to an incorrectly named environment parameter or missing credentials json)
+18. If you have any issues, you can open the Airflow UI and click on the dag tasks and check the logs to see error messages (most likely it is due to an incorrectly named environment parameter or missing credentials json)

 ## ETL Process
 1. The raw_data_ingestion_gcs_dag is used to extract the data from the raw csv file and store raw data as a series of partitioned parquet files in to the raw path in a GCS Bucket in the first task